Mohyoo/Gemini-Py-CLI/README.md

     + And **BANG!** you are a network hacker!
 3. The lower you set options (e.g: small history file size, faster typing effect), the better performance & network latency you get.
 4. For old consoles (e.g: Windows CMD), some features must be OFF for the program to function correctly (e.g: colors, ANSI codes, console width).

+## Privacy Summary
+* If you want to help future visitors about privacy concerns, please help fulfill this page: [Gemini Terms](https://tosdr.org/en/service/7887).

+* From this program's side, there is no data collection, or any anti-privacy matter (malware, adware, spyware...), but from Google's side:

+* Google AI Data Collection:
+    + Default Use (Free Tier): Google can use your prompts & AI responses to develop, improve, and train its models and services.
+    + Your Data is Not Private by Default: If you are using the free Google AI Studio key, you have no guarantee that your data won't be used for training.
+    + Data Ownership: You retain ownership of the content you create, but you grant Google a license to use it to operate the service.
+    + No Code Opt-Out: You cannot configure Google API python library to stop data collection or training usage for standard API keys.

+* Privacy Solution:
+    + Vertex AI: The only guaranteed way to ensure your data is not used is to switch to Google Cloud Vertex AI.
+This is a feature of their enterprise/paid service tier.
+    + Data Retention: Data is generally retained for a limited period for safety monitoring and debugging, regardless of the training policy.

 ## To Do
 1. Handle big markdown tables so that they appear readable.